 The program is taught by Paul Singh, an 18-year swing trading veteran who apparently generates 20% ROI monthly, although Paul hasn’t verified these claims or shown verified profits to back up these claims.

-One of the biggest benefits to joining BOWS is getting hands-on live training from a stock market veteran who has a vast amount of experience.
-His students love his high energy and live teaching methods.
-You get to know Kunal and talk to him 1 v 1.
+One of the biggest benefits to joining is getting hands-on live training from a stock market veteran.
+Students love his high energy and live teaching methods.
+You get to know Kunal and talk to him 1 to 1.
 This is very different from most educational companies that tend to neglect their customers once they’ve signed up and only offer basic support.
 Customer support is definitely the strongest USP.

 Things I Dislike